Gamescom 2019 schedule – stream times

 Gamescom 2019 schedule - stream times

-Gamescom 2019 is days away now and this year, there will be multiple live streams showcasing many unannounced games and updates to ones we know about.
+Tonight’s the night where the bulk of the Gamescom 2019 news will be happening.
+These streams, which we now have all the links for, will be showcasing many unannounced games and updates to ones we know about.
 The main show to watch will be Gamescom Opening Night Live, but there are also separate streams for both Google Stadia and Inside Xbox.
-We’ve put together a list of the streams, times for each one, and where to watch them.
+We’ve put together a list of the streams, times for each one, and links to where to watch them.

 Gamescom 2019 schedule: stream times